 Romantic and remote, Llanddwyn Island is named after Dwynwen, a fifth century princess, the Welsh patron saint of lovers.
 It’s a tidal island, connected to southwestern Anglesey by a sliver of sand that’s lost beneath the waves at high tide.
 Together with nearby Newborough Warren, Llanddwyn is a National Nature Reserve, protected for its ancient rocks and dunes.

 Whether it’s ice cream weather in the height of summer or a crisp, bright day in the depths of winter, Llandudno is always popular for a stroll, a spot of sandcastle-building and an alfresco lunch.
-The beaches have Blue Flag and Seaside Awards for cleanliness and water quality and there are plenty of deck chairs to lounge in.
+There are plenty of deck chairs to lounge in.

 River Llugwy, Betws-y-Coed